ikrima/gamedevguide/contents/guides/ue4guide/wip/networking/network-replication/Detailed Network Serialization.md

 \*                For example UArrayProperty basically writes:

-\*                        "Array has X elements now" -&gt; "Here is element Y" -&gt; Output from UProperty::NetDeltaSerialize -&gt; "Here is element Z" -&gt; etc
+\*                        "Array has X elements now" -> "Here is element Y" -> Output from UProperty::NetDeltaSerialize -> "Here is element Z" -> etc

 \*